Information Possibly Outdated

 Tomato short course grows to meet needs

-The intensive, one-of-a-kind short course in Jackson March 1-4 is exclusively dedicated to helping producers of greenhouse tomatoes.
+The intensive, one-of-a-kind short course is exclusively dedicated to helping producers of greenhouse tomatoes.
 Mississippi is home to 130 growers who combine to produce a $6.5 million greenhouse tomato crop annually.
-In 2004, the short course attracted more than 120 participants from 20 states and four countries.
+In 2005, the short course attracted more than 168 participants from 26 states.

 “Growers cannot find this much information about greenhouse tomatoes in any other short course or workshop in the country,” Snyder said.

-The 2005 Greenhouse Tomato Short Course will be held in the Sparkman Auditorium at the Mississippi Agriculture and Forestry Museum at 1150 Lakeland Drive.
-It is sponsored by the Mississippi State University Extension Service and the Central Research and Extension Center in Raymond.
+The 2006 Greenhouse Tomato Short Course will be held in the Sparkman Auditorium at the Mississippi Agriculture and Forestry Museum at 1150 Lakeland Drive.
+It is sponsored by the MSU Extension Service and the Central Mississippi Research and Extension Center in Raymond.

-Sessions will begin at 8:30 a.m. each day.
-The first day will provide an overview of greenhouse tomato production, new grower information, common grower problems and marketing information.
-The second and third days will cover heating and cooling greenhouses, disease and insect prevention, more marketing tips, new greenhouse technologies and other topics.
-On the final day, participants will take bus tours to area greenhouses.
+Sessions will begin at 8:30 a.m. both days.
+The first day will provide an overview of greenhouse tomato production, new grower information, plant nutrition, organic production, business costs and marketing information.
+The second day will cover flavor issues, micronutrients, water quality, disease and insect prevention, more marketing tips, success stories and other topics.

-Advance registration is $85 and must be received by Feb.
-15. This fee includes meals, coffee breaks, refreshments, Extension bulletins and handouts.
-Registration at the door is $100.
-Those who pre-register will receive a Greenhouse Tomato Short Course all-cotton cap and a coffee mug.
+Advance registration is $100 and must be received by Feb.
+20. This fee includes meals, coffee breaks, refreshments, Extension bulletins and handouts.
+Registration at the door is $125.
+Those who pre-register will receive a Greenhouse Tomato Short Course all-cotton cap.